I'm on a roll, it's time to go solo. -Vanilla Ice

 As you can see, it's not cheap to start your own financial planning firm, but I can say that's it definitely worth it.
 I'm exactly where I needed to be to grow my practice and my blog on my terms.

 Are you considering starting your own business?
+Are you just looking to make some more great short term investments and start up a business in the near future!?
 Share your comments below.